0xJepsen/Books/README.md

 | Numerical Recipies | Saul Teukolsky, William H. Press, and William T. Vetterling | Algorithms and Numerical Analysis | Textbook |

-I This list will likely grow as i remember to add to it.
+This list will likely grow as i remember to add to it.